 State Energy Overview

-Tennessee is home to extraordinary places such as the Smoky Mountains, Cumberland Plateau and the Tennessee River Valley that support some of the most naturally diverse areas in the world.
+Tennessee is home to extraordinary places such as the Smoky Mountains, Cumberland Plateau, the Mississippi Delta and the Tennessee River Valley that support some of the most naturally diverse areas in the world.
 Air pollution and climate change pose a serious risk to these treasured places, making it important that we act now to curb our reliance on fossil fuels through energy efficiency and renewable energy alternatives.

-Tennessee is currently the only state in the Southeast with an operating, utility-scale wind farm.
+Wind: Tennessee is currently the only state in the Southeast with an operating, utility-scale wind farm.
 The Buffalo Mountain wind farm provides up to 29 megawatts of wind energy to Tennessee Valley Authority customers.
 The state has fairly good mountain and low land wind power resources.
 As wind turbine technology continually advances, wind development companies will become more interested in the state’s resource.
+With these new wind turbines, over 60,000 megawatts (MW) of land-based wind potential currently exist in Tennessee.
+Developing just one gigawatt of wind energy capacity (1,000 MW) in Tennessee (just 1.7% of Tennessee’s potential) could power more than 255,500 homes a year!
 Learn more about Tennessee’s wind energy potential here.

 With all that has been accomplished in Tennessee over the past couple years, there is still much to do to ensure the successful development of Tennessee’s abundant energy efficiency and renewable energy resources.
 The Southern Alliance for Clean Energy continues to advocate for effective programs and policies that will bring economic and societal benefits to the citizens of Tennessee while protecting our natural resources for future generations.